marelyscrespo/marelyscrespo.github.io/content/courses/course_03/index.md

 ---
 title: "PhD at Université Toulouse III Paul Sabatier"
 author: "2021-2024"
+summary: "Probability, Statistics, Calculus, Stochastic calculus and Functional analysis"
 showToc: false
 disableAnchoredHeadings: false

 ---

-2023-2024: Adjunct at Université Toulouse I Capitole
+## 2023-2024: Adjunct at Université Toulouse I Capitole

-     Exercises sessions of Probability for second year students of Economics and Economic Management
++ Exercises sessions of Probability for second year students of Economics and Economic Management

-    Exercises sessions of Statistical Inference for second year students of Economics degree
++ Exercises sessions of Statistical Inference for second year students of Economics degree

-    Support classes of Mathematics for first year students of Economics
++ Support classes of Mathematics for first year students of Economics

-2022-2024: Adjunct at ISAE - Supaero
+## 2022-2024: Adjunct at ISAE - Supaero

-    Exercises sessions of Functional analysis for second year students
++ Exercises sessions of Functional analysis for second year students

-May 2024: Academic cooperation at Universidad de La Habana
+## May 2024: Academic cooperation at Universidad de La Habana

-    Introduction to Stochastic calculus for undergraduate and graduate students in Mathematics with professor José E. Valdés Castro
++ Introduction to Stochastic calculus for undergraduate and graduate students in Mathematics with professor José E. Valdés Castro

-2022-2023: Universidad de La Habana (online course)
+## 2022-2023: Universidad de La Habana (online course)

-    Stochastic models for undergraduate and graduate students in Mathematics with professor José E. Valdés Castro
++ Stochastic models for undergraduate and graduate students in Mathematics with professor José E. Valdés Castro